• Skip to primary navigation

 Notes

-• Decorating: These cookies are firm enough to decorate with royal icing or fondant.
-Check out my Top 15 Cookie Decorating Tips for some ideas and tutorials.
+• Decorating: Firm enough for royal icing, fondant, glaze, or buttercream.
+Check out Top 15 Cookie Decorating Tips for inspiration.

-Filed Under: All Recipes, Cookies, Dairy Free, Easter, Egg Free, Kid Friendly, Soy Free, Valentines, Vegan
+Posted Under: All Recipes, Cookies, Dairy Free, Easter, Egg Free, Kid Friendly, Nut Free, Soy Free, Valentines, Vegan

 About Bake Angel